yeoman/yeoman.io/app/codelab.md

 ---
 layout: default
-markdown: 1
+title: Let's Scaffold a Web App with Yeoman
 social_text: "Let's Scaffold A Web App With @Yeoman!"
 social_url: http://yeoman.io/codelab.html
 ---

-# Let's Scaffold a Web App with Yeoman

 <p class="authors">By Addy Osmani, James Cryer &amp; Pearl Chen</p>

 Allo!
 Allo!
 In this 1-hour codelab, you build a fully functional web application from scratch with the help of [Yeoman](http://yeoman.io).
 You'll also use features from [Grunt](http://gruntjs.com) and [Bower](http://bower.io).
 The sample app will be written in [AngularJS](http://angularjs.org).

 <p class="mast-intro"><img src="/assets/img/yeoman-008.png"></p>